prettymm/project/src/stylus/README.md

 -------------

 - Use BEM
+- Use sensible names for the steams of a selector name
+- Long words can use meaningful abbreviations if:
+-- The selector is a utility class (1.
+Global below), in which case it is most likely frequently used -- The abbreviation is meaningful and/or universally accepted.
+If you do not know what abbreviation to use, try finding a meaningful one from http://www.abbreviations.com/abbreviation/margin
 - Namespace class/id names with appropriate namespace prefix: .c-, .ic-, .l-, .txt
 - Beware heavy nesting and/or long definitions where it requires excessive scrolling to realise the context parent class/id
 - Do not tightly couple styles based on location, code the css in terms of components.
 What do we mean by components?
 See here, (example only): [Ionic](http://ionicframework.com/docs/components/)